All across the UK there are hard water areas and soft water areas. Around 60% of the UK is classed as having hard to very hard water.

 Take a look at our map below.
 It details the areas that have soft, moderately soft, slightly hard, moderately hard and very hard water areas.

-With an Aquabion, it doesn’t soften your water so you can still reap the benefits of hard water.
+Aquabion doesn’t soften your water so you can still reap the benefits of hard water.
 An Aquabion created a non-adhering limescale that simply wipes away very easily and therefore will not cause hard limescale to form and affect your appliances.
+Hard water isn’t necessarily a bad thing.
+That’s why conditioning devices are becoming more popular.
+They do more and they improve the overall quality of the water.